Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 enforcement

-Travis Sanders flew a micro drone over Halema'uma'u Crater at Hawaii Volcanoes National Park on Oahu.
-A ranger ordered him to stop; Sanders fled toward the caldera edge.
-Ranger used tasering to stop him.
-Sanders was convicted in non-jury trial in Hilo in February 2016.
-Sentenced to $1,000 fine and 1-year ban from the park.
-Case illustrates serious enforcement of drone restrictions in protected areas.
+Travis Sanders was convicted for flying a micro drone over Halema'uma'u Crater lava lake at Hawaii Volcanoes National Park in April 2015.
+When a ranger ordered him to stop, Sanders fled toward the caldera edge.
+The ranger used a taser to stop him.
+Sanders was convicted after a two-day non-jury trial in Hilo in February 2016, receiving a $1,000 fine and one-year park ban.
+Case demonstrates serious enforcement of drone restrictions in protected areas.

 February 1, 2016Source